eatontarbell/Latin-101/reading3.md

 B: Translation.

-When Achivi had been ten years in Troy, Epeus made a wooden horse of wonderful size.
-In that collection are Menelaus, Ulysses, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, and Neoptolemus. and on the horse they wrote, "DANAI GAVE A GIFT TO MINERVA, and transferred the camp to Tenedo."
+When the Greeks had been in Troy for ten years, Epeus made a wooden horse of amazing size.
+Menelaus, Ulysses, Diomedes, Thessander, Sthenelus, Acamas, Thoas, Machaon, and Neoptolemus gathered in it.
+And on the horse they wrote, "THE GREEKS GAVE A GIFT TO MINERVA", and transferred it to the military camp of the Tenedos.
 When the Trojans saw this, Priam led the horse into the temple of Minerva.
-When Cassandra said that the enemy had a horse, they did not believe her and they put the horse as a temple.
-They went out to Achīvī and killed the guards and took possession of Troy.
+When Cassandra said that the horse held enemies, they did not believe her and they put the horse at the temple.
+The Greeks went out and killed the guards and took possession of Troy.